mlc-ai/blog/_posts/2023-08-08-Making-AMD-GPUs-competitive-for-LLM-inference.md

 - Bringing in more automatic optimizations on more hardware backends.

 Our final takeaway is that machine learning system engineering is a continuous problem.
-Nvidia is still leading the field with continuous innovations, and we anticipate the landscape to change with new hardware such as H100 and, more importantly, software evolutions.
+NVIDIA is still leading the field with continuous innovations, and we anticipate the landscape to change with new hardware such as H100 and, more importantly, software evolutions.
 So the key question is not only about building the right solution now but also how to catch up and bring ML engineering to new platforms continuously.
 Productivity in machine learning engineering is the key here.
 Thanks to the Python-first ML compilation development flow,